-On request by either party, the local parties are required to enter an agreement as to the order of redundancy by application of § 22 of the Swedish Employment Protection Act, with deviation from the act as required.
+On request by either party, the local parties are expected to enter into an agreement establishing the order of redundancy by application of § 22 of the Swedish Employment Protection Act and the deviations from the act required.

-The local parties may also enter into an agreement on the order of rehiring, with deviation from the provisions of §§ 25-27 of the Swedish Act on Security of Employment.
-The same criteria as above shall apply to such agreement.
+The local parties may also, deviating from the provisions of §§ 25-27 of the Employment Protection Act, enter into an agreement on the order of rehiring.
+The same criteria as mentioned above shall apply to such agreement.

-It is incumbent on the local parties, on request, to conduct negotiations as to order of redundancy and rehiring and to confirm in writing any agreements made.
-If the local parties cannot agree, the central union parties may, on request by either party, enter into an agreement in accordance with the above guidelines.
+It is incumbent on the local parties, on request, to conduct negotiations as described in the preceding paragraphs and to confirm in writing any agreements made.

+If the local parties cannot agree, the central union parties are entitled, if either so requests, to enter into an agreement in accordance with the above guidelines.

-Prior to the negotiations of the issues taken up in 13.5, the employer is required to provide the relevant information to the local and the central parties to the agreement.
+Prior to the negotiation of the issues taken up in this section, the company is required to provide the relevant information to the local and the union parties to the agreement.